 Music History isn't the most popular major in the world, but it's not the least popular either.
 To be more precise it ranks #840 in popularity out of 1506 majors in the country.
 So, it might take a little more work to find colleges and universities that offer the degree program.

 College Factual reviewed 8 schools in New York to determine which ones were the best for degree seekers in the field of music history.
-When you put them all together, these colleges and universities awarded 52 degrees in music history during the 2020-2021 academic year.
+Combined, these schools handed out 70 degrees in music history to qualified students.

 Your choice of music history school matters, so we have put together these rankings to help you make your decision.
 We derive our Best Overall Music History School rankings by rolling up our degree-level rankings after weighting them by the number of degrees awarded at each school.